stevecaldwell77/MooseX-Storage-IO-AmazonDynamoDB/README.md

 ## $obj = $class->load($key, \[, dynamo\_db\_client => $client \]\[, inject => { key => val, ... } \])

 Class method.
 Queries DynamoDB with a primary key, and returns a new Moose object built from the resulting data.
+Returns undefined if they key could not be found in DyanmoDB.

 The first argument is the primary key to use, and is required.